College of Technology & Engineering, Udaipur: Department of Information Technology

+Department of Artificial Intelligence and Data Science

+This is new Department started in 2021, This department is part of the Computer Science Department.

 Department of Basic Sciences

 The department was reshaped in 1996 by merging three departments, Physics, Chemistry and Mathematics.
 Before this, these departments were running from 1964.
 The department offers courses in areas of Physics, Chemistry and Mathematics at undergraduate level to the Engineering, B.Sc (Agri.) and Dairy and Food Technology students of the university.